Texas Railroad History - Tower 53 (Ney Yard), Tower 124 (Bird's Siding) and Tower 126 (Polk's Tower) - Fort Worth

 Brothers James Hilliard Polk and Lucius Junius Polk banded together to form the Polk Brothers Livestock stockyards of Fort Worth.
 Established in 1885 they were the first stockyard in Fort Worth.
 They were located south of the present Fort Worth Union stockyards and situated conveniently at the intersection of two rail lines.
 One notable contract they received was to supply the British Army with horses and mules during the Boer Wars in South Africa at the turn of the twentieth century.
 Around 1914 the stockyards burned, ending the enterprise.

 By 1888, Santa Fe had expanded west from Temple through Brownwood to San Angelo to pursue livestock shipping from a vast, sparsely populated area of cattle and sheep ranches.
-This put Santa Fe in direct competition with the FW&RG which was in the midst of building from Fort Worth to Brownwood.
-Although they competed, the two companies also cooperated in livestock shipments.
+This put Santa Fe in direct competition with the FW&RG which was in the midst of building from Fort Worth to Brownwood (where the two railroads eventually crossed, though the site was never interlocked.)
+The two companies competed but they also cooperated in livestock shipments.
 It was not uncommon for Santa Fe livestock cars to be handed over to the FW&RG in Brownwood for transport to Bird's Siding where they would be handed back to Santa Fe.
 The FW&RG route was 117 miles shorter from Brownwood to Fort Worth than Santa Fe's route through Temple.
 Time and distance were important for livestock shipments because the law required railroads to perform feeding and watering at specific intervals.
 Ultimately, it made sense for Santa Fe to own the Fort Worth - Brownwood line, so they purchased the FW&RG in 1937.
-The seller was the St. Louis San Francisco ("Frisco") Railway which had acquired the FW&RG in 1901.
-The sale did not include tracks north of Belt Junction as these led to Frisco's yard, but the sale may have included the spur.
-Santa Fe needed the spur tracks between Bird's Siding and Belt Junction to connect the Brownwood line to their Fort Worth track network, but the Frisco needed the entire spur so they could continue to interchange with the Katy and the H&TC.
+The seller was the St. Louis and San Francisco ("Frisco") Railway which had acquired the FW&RG in 1901.
+The sale to Santa Fe did not include tracks north of Belt Junction as these led to Frisco's yard which supported its operations on lines into Fort Worth from the north.
+Santa Fe needed the spur tracks between Bird's Siding and Belt Junction to connect the Brownwood line to its Fort Worth track network, but the Frisco needed the entire spur so it could continue to interchange with the Katy and the H&TC.
 Which railroad owned the spur and which had rights on it has not been determined.

 Left: This excerpt from court records of a 1902 damages lawsuit against the FW&RG and Santa Fe shows how a cattle shipment from San Angelo to Corsicana involved interchanges at both Brownwood and Bird's Siding.